 What Is Aggravated Fleeing to Elude in Clearwater, Florida?

 You may be charged with aggravated fleeing to elude a law enforcement officer if you drove recklessly or incited a high-speed pursuit with a complete disregard for the safety of others.
 This puts another person, or multiple people, in danger of serious bodily injury or even death.
 You could still face aggravated fleeing to elude charges even if your actions did not result in actual serious bodily injury or death.
 An aggravated fleeing to elude charge is a first or second-degree felony, which can bring incredibly severe penalties.
+A person convicted of aggravated fleeing or eluding that results in serious bodily injury or death is subject to a mandatory minimum sentence of three years in prison.

 If you think you may be charged with aggravated fleeing to elude, either because you engaged in a high-speed chase with a wanton disregard for the safety of others, drove recklessly, or caused actual serious bodily injury, then you should think about securing representation by a skilled and well-equipped lawyer.
 If convicted, a second-degree felony conviction could have a serious and lasting impact on your life.